openshift-evangelists/kbe/content/page/deployments.md

 At this point in time we're back at where we started, with two new pods serving again version `0.9`.

-Finally, to clean up, we remove the deployment and with it the pods it supervises:
+Finally, to clean up, we remove the deployment and with it the replica sets and pods it supervises:

 ```bash
 $ kubectl delete deploy sise-deploy